The Victorian side of Lake Hume at 4%

 Unusually high tides and heavy rains resulted in more than 59% of Venice becoming flooded this month.

-Climate change makes all kinds of extreme storms worse, like the unusual snowfall that buried parts of Romania under 15 feet of snow in February 2012.
+Climate change makes all kinds of extreme storms worse, like the unusual snowfall that buried parts of New York under 4 feet of snow in February 2012.

 Scientists say climate change is putting storms like Superstorm Sandy on steroids.